 Introduction

-Couples HIV testing and counseling (CHTC) is an opportunity for a couple to learn their HIV status together.
+Couples HIV testing and counseling (couple counseling) is an opportunity for a couple to learn their HIV status together.
 Following mutual testing and disclosure, couples have a chance to discuss prevention and treatment options with a counselor (Guidance on Couples HIV Testing and Counselling Including Antiretroviral Therapy for Treatment and Prevention in Serodiscordant Couples: Recommendations for a Public Health Approach, 2012).
-In Sub-Saharan Africa, CHTC has been associated with increased communication between couple members, sexual behavior change, and decreased HIV transmission (E. L. Cohen, Scott, White, & Dignan, 2013; Kennedy, Medley, Sweat, & O’Reilly, 2010; Plazy et al., 2013; Rosenberg et al., 2013; van der Straten, King, Grinstead, Serufilira, & Allen, 1995).
-In 2012, the World Health Organization (WHO) recommended offering CHTC wherever HIV testing and counseling is available, particularly for HIV-discordant couples and in antenatal settings (Guidance on Couples HIV Testing and Counselling Including Antiretroviral Therapy for Treatment and Prevention in Serodiscordant Couples: Recommendations for a Public Health Approach, 2012).
+In Sub-Saharan Africa, couple counseling has been associated with increased communication between couple members, sexual behavior change, and decreased HIV transmission (E. L. Cohen, Scott, White, & Dignan, 2013; Kennedy, Medley, Sweat, & O’Reilly, 2010; Plazy et al., 2013; Rosenberg et al., 2013; van der Straten, King, Grinstead, Serufilira, & Allen, 1995).
+In 2012, the World Health Organization (WHO) recommended offering couple counseling wherever HIV testing and counseling is available, particularly for HIV-discordant couples and in antenatal settings (Guidance on Couples HIV Testing and Counselling Including Antiretroviral Therapy for Treatment and Prevention in Serodiscordant Couples: Recommendations for a Public Health Approach, 2012).

-Despite the WHO’s recommendation, CHTC is not widespread, and the vast majority of HIV tests are delivered to individuals (Government of Malawi Ministry of Health, 2016, World Health Organization, 2015).
-This low volume of CHTC is in part due to concerns about bringing intimate partners together for mutual disclosure and the impact this will have on the relationship itself (Colombini, James, Ndwiga, Integra team, & Mayhew, 2016; Flax et al., 2017; Gielen et al., 2000; Maman, van Rooyen, & Groves, 2014; Obermeyer, Baijal, & Pegurri, 2011), including withdrawal of social support.
+Despite the WHO’s recommendation, couple counseling is not widespread, and the vast majority of HIV tests are delivered to individuals (Government of Malawi Ministry of Health, 2016, World Health Organization, 2015).
+This low volume of couple counseling is in part due to concerns about bringing intimate partners together for mutual disclosure and the impact this will have on the relationship itself (Colombini, James, Ndwiga, Integra team, & Mayhew, 2016; Flax et al., 2017; Gielen et al., 2000; Maman, van Rooyen, & Groves, 2014; Obermeyer, Baijal, & Pegurri, 2011), including withdrawal of social support.
 Social support is the provision of emotional, instrumental, or informational assistance from members of an individual’s social network, such as partners, peers, or family(S. Cohen, 2004).
-Examining the impact of CHTC on the relationship, including social support, can offer insight into whether these concerns are warranted.
+Examining the impact of couple counseling on the relationship, including social support, can offer insight into whether these concerns are warranted.

 In this analysis, we assess whether social support differs between female and male couple members in couples with an HIV-infected woman (female-positive couples) and HIV-uninfected woman (female-negative couples).
-We then assess whether engaging in CHTC is associated with changes in social support among each couple member and the couple overall.
+We then assess whether engaging in couple counseling is associated with changes in social support among each couple member and the couple overall.
 Finally, we examine how these differences and changes are distributed across sources of social support (partners, peers, and family).

 Methods